Simon Spillett: Influences

 Spillett's primary influence on the tenor saxophone is often cited as Tubby Hayes, although in interviews he has credited John Coltrane as his all-time favourite saxophonist.
 He has also named Ronnie Scott, Sonny Rollins, Dick Morrissey, Hank Mobley, Ben Webster, Stan Getz and Alan Skidmore as inspirations.

 Spillett has also cited Duke Ellington, Horace Silver and Miles Davis as inspirations.

 Writing

 Spillett has contributed articles to magazines including Record Collector, Jazz Rag, Jazzwise and Jazz Journal.

-He has also complied and/or written CD sleeve notes for over one hundred albums for a variety of jazz specialist labels.
+He has also compiled and/or written CD sleeve notes for over one hundred albums for a variety of jazz specialist labels.
 In 2006, he co-authored the autobiography of Vic Ash I Blew It My Way and musicians including Alan Skidmore, Kenny Wheeler and Stan Tracey have commissioned him to write notes for their albums.

 In 2008,The Little Giant, a 4-CD compilation of Tubby Hayes work assembled by Spillett for the Properbox label, won Best Reissue in the British Jazz Awards.

 Spillett has also written a biography of Tubby Hayes, titled The Long Shadow of The Little Giant - The Life, Work and Legacy of Tubby Hayes (Equinox Publishing 2015).
 This book was nominated among the best music books of 2015 by The Guardian.